ActiveInferenceInstitute/ActiveInferAnts/README.md

 - `6_API`: API definitions and interface specifications.
 - `9_OTHER`: Miscellaneous files and utilities.

-Each directory contains relevant Python modules, documentation, and test files.
+Each directory encompasses relevant Python modules, documentation, and test files to support the development and deployment of the package.

 ## Contributing

-Contributions to Active InferAnts are welcome!
+Contributions to **Active InferAnts** are highly encouraged!
 To contribute:

-1. Fork the repository.
+1. **Fork the repository**.
-2. Create a new branch for your feature or bug fix.
+2. **Create a new branch** for your feature or bug fix:
+    ```bash
+    git checkout -b feature/your-feature-name
+    ```
-3. Make your changes and commit them with clear, descriptive messages.
+3. **Implement your changes** and **commit** them with clear, descriptive messages:
+    ```bash
+    git commit -m "Add feature X"
+    ```
-4. Push your changes to your fork.
+4. **Push** your changes to your fork:
+    ```bash
+    git push origin feature/your-feature-name
+    ```
-5. Submit a pull request to the main repository.
+5. **Submit a pull request** to the main repository.

-Please ensure your code adheres to the project's coding standards and includes appropriate tests and documentation.
+Please ensure that your code adheres to the project's coding standards and includes appropriate tests and documentation.

-## Contact

-For questions or support, please email blanket@activeinference.institute

 ## License

-Active InferAnts is open source software licensed under the terms of the original authors.
-Detailed license information will be provided in the future.
+**Active InferAnts** is open-source software licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute this software in accordance with the terms of the license.

 ## Acknowledgments

-We gratefully acknowledge the contributions of researchers and developers in the fields of ant colony optimization and active inference, whose work forms the foundation of this project.
+We gratefully acknowledge the contributions of researchers and developers in the fields of ant colony optimization and active inference.
+Their foundational work has been instrumental in the development of this project.

+## Contact

+For questions, support, or further information, please contact us at [blanket@activeinference.institute](mailto:blanket@activeinference.institute).